Senior Exemption / Freeze

 How do I apply for the senior exemption and freeze?

 You, or your spouse, will qualify for the senior exemption and freeze on the date you become age 65.
-To receive this benefit, you must complete the homestead exemption form and return it to the Tarrant Appraisal District at the address on the form.
+To receive this benefit, you must complete a homestead exemption form and return it to the Tarrant Appraisal District at the address on the form.
 If you are married, only one of you needs to be 65 or older to qualify.
 The Tarrant Appraisal District applies the information from your form to all taxing entities, so you do not have to complete additional forms to receive senior benefits from the school district or county.
 You do not have to reapply each year.
+The form is available on the Tarrant Appraisal District's website.

 If you have additional questions, or to verify if you have the senior exemption and freeze in place, contact the Tarrant Appraisal District at 817-284-0024.